UEFA Euro 2016: Pitch quality

 The football pitches at French stadiums were criticised during the group stage for their poor quality.
 France coach Didier Deschamps was especially critical.
 UEFA tournament director Martin Kallen blamed heavy rain for damaged turf, though the press speculated that non-football events may have also been a contributor.

 The pitch at Lille received particular attention with players slipping continuously and with groundsmen forced at halftime to try to repair the cut up pitch.
 Despite UEFA applying numerous methods to rectify the problems, such as a ban on pre-match training on the pitch, use of fertilisers, seeding, mowing, light therapy, drying and playing with the roof closed to avoid rain, it was decided that the pitch at Lille had to be entirely replaced following the Italy–Republic of Ireland group match on 22 June.
 The new pitch was replaced with Dutch grass and was ready before the last sixteen match between Germany and Slovakia on 26 June.
 UEFA also stated that repair work was also required at the St Denis and Marseille pitches.
 This was the second time that a Euro championship pitch needed to be re-laid mid-tournament.
 The first time was the St. Jakob-Park in Basel during Euro 2008.

 UEFA's Leeds-based consultant Richard Hayden had come under criticism as it was reported he ordered local groundsmen to re-lay three pitches (Lille, Nice, and Marseille) with Slovak grass, provided by an Austrian company for an estimated €600,000 (£460,000).
 On 22 June it was reported that France's grass association officials had blamed Hayden for continued problems with the pitches, citing "it is amazing that it is only these pitches that have problems today".
 The Austrian manufacture of the turf, Richter, responded to the French grass association officials by saying "the turf for the stadiums in Lille and Marseille was delivered in top condition" and that "the turf placement and further care were handled by French companies and no one other than the French grounds-people had control over the grounds condition".
 In a statement, UEFA rejected the criticism against Hayden as baseless and stated they were satisfied with his work.

 Moths

 Before the final match started, the stadium was invaded by Silver Y moths, which caused some irritation to the players, staff and coaches.
-The reason this occurred is because the workers at the stadium left the lights switched on the day before the match which attracted huge swaths of insects.
+The infestation occurred after workers at the stadium left the lights switched on the day before the match.
 The players and coaches of each team during the warm-up tried swatting the moths, and ground staff used brushes to clean moths from the walls, ground and other places.
-One moth was infamously captured flying on and around Cristiano Ronaldo's face when he was sitting on the pitch after being injured during the match.
+One moth was captured flying on and around Cristiano Ronaldo's face when he was sitting on the pitch after being injured during the match.